nyno-kb/python-101/_episodes/02-data-types.md

 ~~~
 {: .output}

 Notice that we have added a space in the beginning of the second string, otherwise there would be no space between ‘string’ and ‘and’.
-You can also add a space like this:
+You can also add a space between two strings like this:
 ~~~
 'I am a string' + ' ' + 'and so am I'
 ~~~